Featured image by Mehmet Turgut Kirkgoz, Pexels.com

 Image by Pavel Danilyuk, Pexels.com

-If you’re concerned about your child or think they are displaying symptoms of autism, speak with your GP in the first instance.
-Your GP will be able to offer expert support and guidance.
+If you think your child is displaying symptoms of autism, speak with your GP in the first instance.
+Your GP will be able to offer expert support and refer your child for an autism assessment.

 What jobs are good for people with autism?